 - Find the Insights Report link in the list of reports (shown above).

 - The Insights report will be listed in the Reports section IF there is anything to report, otherwise it will not be present.

 Although not a report, the Participants list can be filtered in a number of ways that can be useful:

 - by enrolment method (e.g. SAMIS enrolled, Course meta link enrolled, self-enrolled etc.)

 - by role (e.g. student, non-editing teacher etc.)

 - by group (if you have set up groups)

-- by 'inactivity' (i.e. have not accessed the Moodle course) over a number of days, weeks or months.
+- by ‘inactivity’ (i.e. have not accessed the Moodle space) over a number of days, weeks or months.

 To filter participants and download the results

-- Select the relevant Moodle course, and then choose Participants from the menu on the left of the page.
+- Select the relevant Moodle space, and then choose Participants tab at the top of the page.